ivandokov/depy/readme.md

 ```bash
 .depy-remote.sh
 ```
-This script is executed on the server in the new release folder before the linking of the release as current.
+This is an **optional** script that is executed on the server in the new release folder before the linking of the release as current.
 This hook is used to install dependencies, make builds and for clean up work on the server.
 If the hook exit with code different than 0 (error) the deployment process will be canceled and marked as failed.

 The hook receives the following arguments:
 * `$1` - 0 for full release, 1 for incremental